anivenk25/models_on_farm/README.md

-# MODELS ON FARM :
+# MODELS ON FARM
+A collection of custom trained models and their inference scripts for agro-tech enthusiasts no matter the scale.

 ```
   .              ...:::    .    --+=..--
 +%: .=+.  :+#%%@@@@@@#-  *%@@@@@@@@%==+.